zzzprojects/docs/linqtosql-plus.net/pages/getting-started/overview.md

 **LinqToSql Plus** is a library that dramatically improves LinqToSql performances by using bulk and batch operations.

-People using this library often report performance enhancement by 50x times and more!
+People using this library often report performance enhancement by 50x and more!

 The library is installed through <a href="/download">NuGet</a>.
 Extension methods are added automatically to your DbContext.

-It easy to use and easy to customize.
+It’s easy to use and easy to customize.